usbarmory/tamago/board/nxp/imx8mpevk/README.md

 Compiling
 =========

-Go applications are simply required to import, the relevant board package to ensure that hardware initialization and runtime support take place:
+Go applications are required to set `GOOSPKG` to the desired package overlay and import the relevant board package to ensure that hardware initialization and runtime support take place:

 ```golang
 import (